About me

 Research Interest

 I have broad interests in various aspects of theoretical computer science, mathematics, machine learning, and artificial intelligence.
-My research spans approximation algorithms, learning theory, graph theory, and algorithmic game theory, with the overarching goal of designing algorithms for data analysis and decision-making in real-world applications.
-Currently, I focus on clustering and graph partitioning problems, as well as developing methods in machine learning, including conformal prediction, to provide reliable and interpretable solutions.
+My research spans approximation algorithms, machine learning, graph algorithms, and algorithmic game theory, with the goal of designing algorithms for data analysis and decision-making in real-world applications.
+My current research focuses on developing efficient, reliable, and interpretable machine learning algorithms for data analysis and decision-making, particularly in high-stakes settings.
+I pursue this goal through work on interpretable learning, uncertainty quantification, and algorithmic methods for legal applications.